 Realistically Christmas is not the time to lose weight.
 If you restrict yourself and deny yourself a few treats, you are not going to enjoy yourself and may even end up binging.

 I believe you can still enjoy yourself and not fall totally off the wagon by just keeping a few healthy practices in mind.
-In this blog post, I want to show that you can still enjoy your favourite Christmas treats by adopting a balanced approach that will set you up for long-term health.
+In this post, I want to share my Tips For Keeping Healthy and Eating Well During the Festive Season and show that you can still enjoy your favourite Christmas treats by adopting a balanced approach that will set you up for long-term health.

 I mention balance a lot and it really is key.
 If you are prone to an all-or-nothing approach, then be mindful of this.
 If you go all in and binge over this festive period, you are not only going to gain weight; you are going to feel worse, sluggish with less energy, which can lead to further bad choices.
 It’s easy to get back into that cycle and then be tempted to crash diet.
 I have said it before, and I will say it again – crash dieting in January just does not work.